bigcommerce/dev-docs/docs/api-docs/catalog/products-overview.md

 ## Creating a product

-Below is an example `POST` request for creating a simple product without variant options or modifiers.
+The following sample `POST` request creates a physical product with no optional modifiers.

 ```http